 Section 409 of the Insurance Law and Regulation 95 require insurers to submit an annual report to the Department.
 When is the Report due?
 What information must the Report contain?

 The Report is due no later than March 15 of each year.
-Annual reports should be submitted electronically through the Department’s portal to the secured application, “Annual SIU Report” on the Department’s Web site.
-Instructions for electronic filing can be found on the Departments web site.
+Annual reports should be submitted through the DFS portal via the “Annual SIU Report Application.

-No. Section 409(e) of the New York Insurance Law states that fraud prevention plans and related information and correspondence shall be deemed to be a confidential communication and not opened for review or subject to a subpoena except by court order or by request from any law enforcement agency or authority.
+No. Section 409(e) of the New York Insurance Law states that fraud prevention plans and related information and correspondence are confidential communication and not open for review or subject to a subpoena except by court order or by request from any law enforcement agency or authority.